rajen-shres/cobalt/docs/cobalt/tutorials/aws_overview.rst

 ******************************

 We use SES in order to send emails and to get notifications back about status.
-You can find the main documentation here: :doc:`notifications_overview`.
+You can find the main documentation here: :doc:`../reference/notifications`.
 This describe the AWS set up.

 Introduction